 During the first quarter, the Fund generated a positive absolute return but underperformed the fast-rising benchmark.
 Health Care and Financials were the weakest-performing sectors on a relative basis.
 Novo Nordisk (see Worst Performers) was the main headwind for stock selection in the pharmaceuticals subsector which weighed on returns in Health Care.
 While in Financials weak stock selection and the underweight to the fast-rising insurance sub-sector were the main drawbacks.
-Consumer Discretionary and Industrials were the best-performing sectors in the Fund.
-In Consumer Discretionary, the underweight to the weak autos sub-sector and good stock selection in the same area were the key drivers.
+Materials and Industrials were the best-performing sectors in the Fund.
+In Materials, good stock selection in the metals & mining sub-sector was the key driver.
 In Industrials, the overweight to aerospace and defense was a tailwind for relative returns given the strong rally in the sub-sector following the news of Germany's significant ramp-up in defense spending.
 Leonardo and BAE Systems (see Best Performers) were both beneficiaries of this news

-Geographically, Switzerland and France were the worst-performing markets in relative terms.
-Weak stock selection in Health Care names weighed on returns in Switzerland, while stock selection was also a headwind in France, with Cappemini (see Worst Performers) one of the main detractors.
-Geographically, Japan and Italy were the best-performing markets on a relative basis, with good stock selection the key driver in both.
-Among the top performers in Italy, were defense company, Leonardo and UniCredit, the Italian bank.
+Geographically, Switzerland and Spain were the worst-performing markets in relative terms.
+Weak stock selection in Health Care names weighed on returns in Switzerland, while stock selection was also a headwind in Spain, where the Fund's s/mid cap exposure underperformed.
+Japan and Australia were the best-performing markets over the quarter, with good stock selection helpful in both markets.
+The Fund is underweight to both countries which underperformed, which also provided an allocation tailwind.

-BEST AND WORST PERFORMERS FOR THE QUARTER1
+BEST AND WORST PERFORMERS FOR THE QUARTER 1

 Best Performers Worst Performers

 Leonardo Novo Nordisk

-BAE Systems ASM International
+UniCredit ASM International

-UniCredit ICON
+BAE Systems Dexerials

-Siemens Capgemini
+Siemens ICON

-Safran Rentokil Initial
+Exosens Rentokil Initial

-1 Reflects the best and worst performers, in descending order, to the Fund's performance based on individual security performance and portfolio weighting.
+1Reflects the best and worst performers, in descending order, to the Fund's performance based on individual security performance and portfolio weighting.
 Positions listed may include securities that are not held in the Fund as of 3/31/2025.
 It should not be assumed that any investments in securities identified and described were or will be profitable.
 Specific securities identified and described do not represent all of the securities purchased, sold or recommended for the Fund.